wjakethompson/wjt-quarto/blog/2017-01-27-big12-sec-simulation/index.markdown

 ## The Ratings

-The team ratings are composite ratings, based off of Elo ratings and adjusted efficiencies).
+The team ratings are composite ratings, based off of Elo ratings and adjusted efficiencies.
 We first have to adjust these ratings for home court advantage[^1], and then we can calculate the probability that the Big 12 will win each game using the [Log-5 formula](https://en.wikipedia.org/wiki/Log5).

 [^1]: The home team's offense is increased by 30% and defense is decreased by 30%, and the reverse is done for the away team.